 New find may be “missing link” in alphabet’s origins

-A newly published inscription from Tel Lachish in southern Israel is the earliest alphabetic writing discovered in the southern Levant.
+An inscription from Tel Lachish, discovered in 2018 and published in 2021, is the earliest alphabetic writing discovered in the southern Levant.
 The fragmentary inscription features a mere handful of letters inscribed on a tiny pottery sherd, measuring just 4 by 3.5 cm.
 The sherd is dated by radiocarbon to the 15th century B.C.E., or the first part of the Late Bronze Age.

 The Lachish inscription, first published in the journal Antiquity last week, was discovered in 2018 by a team of Austrian and Israeli archaeologists excavating at the famous biblical site.
 The inscribed sherd was found among burnt soil and debris from a large monumental building associated with the site’s Late Bronze Age fortifications.
 Material from the surrounding burnt layer was dated by radiocarbon to the mid-15th century B.C.E., providing a secure date for the inscription.